Non methane VOC

 Hydrogen Chloride

 Hydrogen chloride (HCl) is an acidic gas which is primarily released to air from combustion of fuels which contain trace amounts of chlorine.
-Solid fuels, and particularly coal, do contain chlorine and, as a result, the combustion of coal is responsible for the majority of UK emissions: 96% in 1990 and 50% in 2021.
+Solid fuels, and particularly coal, do contain chlorine and, as a result, the combustion of coal is the most significan source of UK emissions: 96% in 1990 and 43% in 2022.
 Emissions have fallen by 98% since 1990 as a result of the decline in coal use throughout the UK economy, and the installation of emission controls at coal-fired power stations since 1993.

 Hexachlorobenzene